pootlepress/caxton/readme.txt

 Caxton is a page layout plugin for Gutenberg.
 Caxton makes it easy to layout your pages in any grid configuration, and then add blocks within your layout.
 Caxton layouts support nesting of rows, row backgrounds, and is fully responsive.

-Caxton also contains a growing library of blocks to enhance your layouts, including Posts Grid, Slider, Button, Hero, and Social Icons.
+Caxton also contains a growing library of blocks to enhance your layouts, including Posts Grid, Slider, Button, Hero, Social Icons and Shape Divider.
 We’ve put together a live interactive site here where you can [test Caxton for yourself](http://demo.caxton.pro/).

 == Installation ==